 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Cold allergy often causes an itchy rash, redness, swelling and hives on areas of uncovered skin that have contact with cold air, water or cold surfaces.
-The allergic reaction usually lasts less than 24 hours, Dr. Hong says.
-But severe cases – such as when somebody swims in icy water – can lead to fainting, shock and even death.
+This cold allergy, also called cold urticaria, often causes an itchy rash, redness, swelling and hives on areas of uncovered skin that have contact with cold air, water or cold surfaces.
+The reaction usually occurs within five to 10 minutes after exposure to the cold and can last for about one to two hours, according to the Genetic and Rare Diseases Information Center.

+Females are more likely to have it than males, and in some cases, a cold allergy often goes away after a few years.
+Severe cases – such as when somebody swims in icy water – can lead to fainting, shock and even death.

-“If individuals are out for long periods of time, or they’re in very cold temperatures, or they have a lot of skin that’s exposed, they can actually have these allergic reactions and they can be life-threatening,” Dr. Hong says.
+“If individuals are out for long periods of time, or they’re in very cold temperatures or have a lot of skin that’s exposed, they can actually have these allergic reactions,” says Dr. Hong.
+“They can be life-threatening, too.”

-A true sensitivity to cold is rare, Dr. Hong says.
-Most cases are found in colder climates and children and young people are the typical sufferers.
-But just about anybody can develop the condition.
+A true sensitivity to cold is rare, but most cases are found in colder climates.
+Although children and young people are typical sufferers, just about anybody can develop the condition.

-“Anyone can have it at any point in their life,” Dr. Hong says.
-“But the nice thing is that half of the people who have it will see it will go away in five years.”
+“Anyone can have it at any point in their life,” says Dr. Hong.
+“The good news is that a majority of people who have it will see it will go away in five years.”

 If you have a cold allergy, you can take an antihistamine to relieve your symptoms.
 Remember to also carry epinephrine in case of an emergency, which you inject into your outer thigh.
 Be sure to ask your allergist or immunologist which medication would work best for you.